 Chattr Developer Platform

-Chattr apps come in three kinds:
+Chattr apps come in four kinds:

 - Webhooks: post messages into one text channel with a URL.